-The announcement of this year’s Turner Prize 2017 winner is just weeks away, but success is already being celebrated in its host city – Hull.
+The announcement of this year’s Turner Prize 2017 winner, awarded by Tate, is just weeks away, but success is already being celebrated in its host city – Hull.

 Hull’s Ferens Art Gallery, which underwent a £5 million refurbishment ahead of the UK City of Culture 2017 celebrations, opened its doors to Turner Prize 2017 in September and in its first month saw more than 45,000 visitors to the exhibition.